 This isn’t a sales technique.
 It’s the operational reality of how the programme is run.

-How KNET differs from other engineering entrance exams
+How families typically place KNET alongside other entrance exams

-The most common question I get from parents is whether KNET is meant to compete with the conventional engineering-entrance route.
+The most common question I get from parents is whether KNET is meant to replace or compete with the conventional engineering-entrance route.
 The short answer is: it isn’t.
-They serve different decisions.
+The two paths serve different decisions and the practical advice is to consider them in parallel where it makes sense.

-A student who does well on one of these assessments may not be the best fit for our programme, and a student who does well on KNET may not be the strongest candidate for a different kind of engineering programme.
-The two assessments measure different things on purpose.
+A student who does well on a standardised engineering entrance may or may not be the best fit for our programme.
+A student who does well on KNET may or may not be the strongest candidate for a different kind of engineering programme.
+The two are not proxies for each other, and treating them as substitutes usually leads to a worse decision than treating them as parallel inputs.

 The fee, the partner universities, and where the money goes